-MySQL is very popular opensource database.
+MySQL is a very popular opensource database.
 MySQL is created by MySQL AB a Swedish company and then bought by Sun.
 Sun is bought by Oracle and MySQL is currently owned by Oracle.
-MySQL is very popular at opensource community.
-In this post we will look how to list databases in MySQL.
+MySQL is very popular in the opensource community.
+In this post, we will look at how to list databases in MySQL.

 Check MySQL Service Status

 We need to be sure that MySQL daemon is running we will check with following systemctl command.
 The MySQL service name is the same

 We will use MySQL server tools to connect MySQL daemon. mysql is the most used command-line tool to connect and manage a MySQL server.
 We will connect server by running mysql command with sudo which means with root privileges.

 Another way to connect MySQL daemon is by providing a password with